-Romeao J. Jennings is an associate in the firm’s intellectual property practice, where he focuses on complex patent litigation, intellectual property counseling and intellectual property transactions.
+Romeao Jon Jennings is an associate in the firm’s intellectual property (IP) practice, where he focuses on complex patent litigation, IP counseling and IP transactions.

 Practice & Background

 Mr. Jennings clerked with the U.S. Department of Homeland Security, where he analyzed, drafted and assisted with negotiating software and other IP licenses.
 He also gained experience representing clients as a student attorney for the Glushko-Samuelson Intellectual Property Law Clinic.
 Before obtaining his J.D., Mr. Jennings worked as a software engineer at NCR and The Reynolds and Reynolds Company.

 Mr. Jennings earned his J.D. summa cum laude from the American University Washington College of Law, where he was a member of the Administrative Law Review.
 He earned his B.S. cum laude in computer science from Wright State University.

 Mr. Jennings’ recent engagements include:

 - defending a leading television manufacturer in two 337 investigations related to content filtering and interactive programming